-If you aren’t out in the wilds of Fiji or the Pacific Islands, then luckily you’ll find this wonderful stuff in most countries, in good health food stores or online (not in the UK though, sorry my friends!).
+If you aren’t out in the wilds of Fiji or the Pacific Islands, then you’ll find this wonderful stuff in most countries.
+It’s also in good health food stores or online (not in the UK though, sorry my friends!).
 It comes in the form of tinctures, ground root (great for tea making), capsules etc.

-My prefered method is to make ‘tea’ with it, although for ease of use and instant access, ticture also is a great option.
+My prefered method is to make ‘tea’ with it.
+However, for ease of use and instant access, tincture also is a great option.

 This is one of my favourite options for Hawaiian Kava if you are looking for a tincture…

-This is excellent value powder originating from Fiji, ideal for making your own tea with.
-No straining required either.
+This is an excellent value powder originating from Fiji, ideal for making your own tea.
+No straining is required either.

-And if you want something gentle but very soothing indeed this is good (available in stores all over the USA or online).
+If you want something gentle but very soothing indeed this is good.
 I really like this one and always make a beeline for it when I visit the USA.